espressif/esp-sr/docs/audio_front_end/README.md

 Users can call `afe_handle->disable_wakenet(afe_data)` to stop WakeNet, or call `afe_handle->enable_wakenet(afe_data)` to enable WakeNet.

-In addition, ESP32S3 chip supports switching between two wakenet words.
+In addition, ESP32S3 chip supports switching between wakenet words.
 (Note: ESP32 chip only supports one wake-up word and does not support switching).
-After  AFE initialization, the ESP32S3 can switch to the second wakenet word by `afe_handle->set_wakenet(afe_data, SECOND_WAKE_WORD)`.
-How to configure two wakenet words, please refer to: [flash_model](../flash_model/README.md)
+After  AFE initialization, the ESP32S3 can switch wakenet word by `afe_handle->set_wakenet()`.
+For example, `afe_handle->set_wakenet(afe_data, “wn9_hilexin”)` can switch to the "Hi Lexin".
+How to configure multiple wakenet words, please refer to: [flash_model](../flash_model/README.md)

 ### 7. Usage of AEC